HidenoriNakaoka/Hara_et_al/README.md

   <li>isFocus : 1:considered to be a RAD51 focus.
 0: neglected </li>
   <li>TotalFociPerNucleus : the numbe of total RAD51 foci within a nucleus</li>
 </ul>

+3. (Optional) "MakePointImageMacro.ijm" creates a set of black/white binary images, where RAD51 foci are white and the background are black.
+This is to visualize all the identified RAD51 foci, and totally optional.
+The images generated in this macro were not used for data analyses.

+The new image size specified in line 1 might be modifeid depending on your image size.
+Also, paths must be appropriately re-written in lines 2 and 19.